hislittlecuzin/Facepunch-Steamworks-Multiplayer-StartingPoint/README.md

 Despite Jerry saying Facepunch Steamworks is a "C# reimagining" or whatever of Steamworks.NET, the sockets are VERY C level coded.
 This means you're going to be dealing with data like "pointer arrays" which is some wizard shit they did in the 70s or something.
-I tried to make itt so you don't have to do that & stay in the ....
-I lost my train of though.
+I tried to make it so you don't have to do that.
 TL;DR:
-Name your packets in the enumeration (enum can be up to 256 different packets... no need for numbas assignment) And then make different packets.
+Name your packets in the enumeration (enum can be up to 256 different packets... no need for number assignment) And then make different packets.
 Then you perhaps won't have memory leaks 'n stuff All packets HAVE to be structures... as far as I can tell.
-You can do byte arrays but that sounded hard... so I didn't do them.
+You can do byte arrays but... we use C# so we DON'T have to do hardware level memory management.

-# If you have inconsistent data transmissions/etc
+# Sending Packets
-you have to malloc then point... this is very "C" level code so if you don't understand it, just like take this method and figure out wtf you can do IG....
+you have to malloc then point... this is very "C" level code so if you don't understand it, just like take this method and adapt it to your structures.
-I've been drunk for like 3 days so I'm not going to be too useful in editing stuff nicely.

 ```cs
 //ClientToServerControllerInput is an enum (byte)